areaDetector/areaDetector/INSTALL_GUIDE.md

 External Products Required for Building areaDetector
 ----------------------------------------------------
 areaDetector optionally uses the NETCDF, TIFF, ZLIB, JPEG, SZIP, XML2, HDF5, NEXUS, GRAPHICSMAGIC, OPENCV, and EPICSV4 libraries.
-These are used for plugins and are not required.
+These are used for plugins and drivers and are not required.

 Prior to areaDetector R2-5 the TIFF, ZLIB, JPEG, SZIP, XML2, HDF5 libraries needed to be installed on Linux.
 On Windows they were provided as pre-built